McGill and Partners and AEGIS London form strategic digital partnership

 The energy sector’s critical role in global infrastructure makes it an increasing target for cyber threats.
 As reliance on interconnected systems grows, so do the risks, with threat actors often exploiting operational dependencies and vital infrastructure.

-In response, McGill and Partners has developed a tailored cybersecurity insurance solution to address the unique challenges of the battery energy storage sector.
+In response, we have developed a tailored cybersecurity insurance solution to address the unique challenges of the battery energy storage sector.
 The cover is flexible, sector-specific, and offers robust protection to safeguard operations from the ever-evolving cyber risk landscape.
 This provides battery energy storage clients with protection that addresses the unique risks faced by their sector, unlike more generic, cybersecurity solutions.

-The McGill and Partners team has worked closely with its clients to identify potential loss scenarios and develop comprehensive, tailored coverage.
+Our team has worked closely with our clients to identify potential loss scenarios and develop comprehensive, tailored coverage.
 Cover is provided by certain Lloyd’s underwriters.
 The solution includes bespoke terms and definitions aligned with the specific technologies used in the battery energy storage sector, as well as physical damage protection for projects and associated assets resulting from cyber attacks.

 The policy also extends to cover increased regulatory costs as a result of the compliance required to meet evolving cybersecurity and resiliency standards.
 Clients will benefit from physical damage protection and cover is provided for business interruptions, resulting from cyber incidents or technical failures along with access available to a dedicated emergency response team to help minimise operational disruptions following a breach.